Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 an agent's observations to a fixed subset.
 For example, instead of observing every enemy agent in an environment, you could only observe the closest five.

-When you set up an Agent's Brain in the Unity Editor, set the following properties to use a continuous vector observation:
+When you set up an Agent's `Behavior Parameters` in the Unity Editor, set the following properties to use a continuous vector observation:

 * **Space Size** — The state size must match the length of your feature vector.